 Cybercrime is big business, more profitable than the global trade of all major illegal drugs combined and estimated to cost the world more than $6 trillion annually by 2021, according to the Official CyberCrime Report published by Cybersecurity Ventures.
-And the current COVID-19 pandemic, which has more people working from home where they may have less cyber security, will only add gasoline to the fire.
+And the current COVID-19 pandemic, which has millions of people working from home where they may have less cyber security, will only add gasoline to the fire.
 Hackers thrive on chaos, whether it’s real or perceived.

 Stories about hacks of large corporations like Target, JP Morgan and Equifax may lead small business owners to believe their operations aren’t big enough to attract the attention of cybercriminals.
 But they are.
 Unfortunately, our business recently became one of those millions of examples.

 Earlier this year, the wire transfer of a large commission payment for our successful sale of a construction business was diverted to an account in the United Kingdom, which was closed instantly after the theft.
 That money represented the forecasted revenue for the first quarter of our fiscal year.
 What we learned in trying to recover it is that without cybersecurity insurance, and even with it, you fight an uphill battle that involves tremendous amounts of time, cost and stress, in an arena where fault is extremely difficult to assign.

 We had just about given up hope, weary with the assumption that our lost commission would be just that–a loss Then, on June 1st as we were watching the news, we got the call we hadn’t expected but prayed for: Our money had been recovered by the treasury management and fraud team at BMO Harris Bank here in Milwaukee.
 Needless to say, many tears were shed.
 We are eternally grateful for their months of perseverance in righting this wrong.